aics-int/celigo_pipeline_automation_paper/README.md

     basic usage: `make install`
     development usage: make `make install-dev`

 *Note:* This package is dependent on Cellprofiler 4.2.4, which can be a difficult package to install given its many dependencies.
-We recommend testing the installation of the Cellprofiler package on your computer prior to installing `celigo_pipeline_automation_paper`.
+We recommend testing the installation of the Cellprofiler package on your computer prior to installing this package.
+[Cellprofiler Repo](https://github.com/CellProfiler/CellProfiler), [Cellprofiler Package](https://pypi.org/project/CellProfiler/)

 ## Ilastik Setup